This Present Paradise

 (Start with part 1 here.)

 To know someone’s name, to call them by name—that holds a certain intimacy and even power many layers deep.
-Naming creation is one of the privileges God allows Adam in the Garden of Eden.
+Naming creation is one of the privileges God allows Adam as a participation in His creative work in the Garden of Eden.
 That is a tremendous responsibility and one which reveals Adam’s headship.
 The one name not to be spoken outright in the Old Testament?
 The name of God.

 Judeo-Christian tradition confirms that a person’s name has a deep and lasting significance.
 In the Bible, names tell us something of the person: “Adam” means “ground” in Hebrew—a reference to the clay from which he was formed.
 David, the most loved king in the Old Testament, has a given name which means “beloved.”
 St. Joseph is given the profound honor of bestowing the chosen name for the Savior of the world: Jesus, which has as its root “to rescue or deliver.”

 “You shall call his name Jesus because he will deliver his people from their sins.”
 (Matt 1:21)

 And so as parents, we scour books full of the meanings and origins of thousands of baby names, letting the sounds roll off our tongues.
 We consider favorite family members and patron saints.
 Maybe we study obscure saints.
 We want something unique—yes, but not too unique.
 We weigh middle names and first names, stringing them together in different combinations.
 We shake our spouse awake at night with a brilliant idea for a name.
 Sometimes it seems that God had a particular name in mind all along…and we merely uncovered it.